ClarifiedSecurity/catapult/docs/02-how-to-use.md

 ## Enter the Catapult

-- Start the Catapult container if it does not exist and connect to it with.
-If an container exists it'll just enter it:
+- Start the Catapult container if it does not exist and connect to it, if the container is running it'll just connect to it:

 ```sh
 make start